NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 ## Converting to Internal Workflow

 * Workflow Generation: Complex tasks often require multi-agent collaboration.
 The master agent receives, parses, and extracts the original job request from the external requesting agent, then create sequential workflows or parallel calls.
-This requires the master agent to have information of all callable internal API assets, agent capabilities, etc. Moreover, the Agent-to-Agent context and intent of the original requester must be preserved and propagated throughout the workflow to avoid authorization drift and context poisoning as specified in {{I-D.draft-liu-oauth-a2a-profile-00}}.
+This requires the master agent to have information of all callable internal API assets, agent capabilities, etc.

 * Downscoping: If the master agent intends to use a workflow, it extracts the original caller's identity and authorization context, and initiates a new internal workflow.
 It should follow the current least privilege best practice of downscoping-Transaction Tokens as specified in {{I-D.draft-tulshibagwale-oauth-transaction-tokens-05}}.
 The access rights to each downstream workload decrease.

+* Agent-to-Agent Context: the Agent-to-Agent context and intent of the original requester must be preserved and propagated throughout the workflow to avoid authorization drift and context poisoning as specified in {{I-D.draft-liu-oauth-a2a-profile-00}}.

 ## Interoperability for Heterogeneous Systems

 Within a domain, there might exist different types of heterogeneous systems or legacy systems that require different authentication methods.
 They could be API endpoints, microservices, tools or databases.
 The exact authentication methods are determined by the service itself, for example,